mayraberrones94/Aprendizaje/README.md

 And finally, we have the percentage of times that `L1` or `L2` regularization was chosen for the best accuracy.
 Next to it, the most selected alpha value as well.

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/pie_plot.png)

+## **Homework 5: Basis expansions and regularization:**
+> **Instructions:** Fit splines into single features in your project data.
+Explore options to obtain the best fit.

+In this work, we wanted to explore the option of using Wavelets.
+In the book they mention the possible uses for wavelet smoothing for splines, and that they are very popular in signal processing and compression.

+The explanation for wavelets from the book was a bit dense, and we wanted to explore a bit more in the subject of image processing and compression, and if we could use it for any of the problems we described since homework 1.
+For this, we compiled some information that helped us understand better the subject before we applied it to our models.

+First, here are some handy concepts that helped:

+> **Wavelet:**
+"A Wavelet is a wave-like oscillation that is localized in time, an example is given below.
+Wavelets have two basic properties: scale and location.
+Scale (or dilation) defines how “stretched” or “squished” a wavelet is.
+This property is related to frequency as defined for waves.
+Location defines where the wavelet is positioned in time (or space)."
+...
+"The basic idea is to compute how much of a wavelet is in a signal for a particular scale and location.
+For those familiar with convolutions, that is exactly what this is.
+A signal is convolved with a set of wavelets at a variety of scales."

+This concept brought us back to the idea that we were up to something good with our analysis since we first understood splines and wavelets as signal processing over a period of time.
+Since our data are images, we could not relate the two different types of data, but at the explanation that it has a similar behavior as convolutions, we wanted to search for something more specific.
+So we landed on the next concept:

+> **Wavelet Image Scattering:**
+"In a digital image, texture provides information about the spatial arrangement of color or pixel intensities.
+Particular spatial arrangements of color or pixel intensities correspond to different appearances and consistencies of the physical material being imaged."
+...
+"Wavelet scattering works by cascading the image through a series of wavelet transforms, nonlinearities, and averaging"

+This article in particular was really helpful, since it gave us the idea we needed to fully understand how could we use the concept of wavlets for ous classification problem.

+The original idea was to use different architectures to be able to find out what fitted best our target dataset.
+This however proved to be a major setback, since we found that